zanelliriccardo/personal-finance-for-newbies/README.md

 - `streamlit run ./src/0_🏠_Home.py`

 ### Docker
-To build the app's docker image
+To build the app's Docker image

 - `docker build -t personal-finance-for-newbies .`

-To run the docker image and expose it on a preferred port (for example 8080)
+To run the Docker image and expose it on a preferred port (for example 8080)

 - `docker run --rm -p 8080:8501 personal-finance-for-newbies`

-To run the docker image using the host's network (which will make the app accessible on port 8501)
+To run the Docker image using the host's network (which will make the app accessible on port 8501)

 - `docker run --rm --network host personal-finance-for-newbies`

+Alternatively, on Windows you simply launch

+- `scripts/run-web-app.ps1`

 ## How can I use my own data?
 To load and use your data, download and fill in the template with your accumulation plan's buy/sell transactions and upload it.
 Make sure you fill it in correctly.
 The fields to be entered are: